johndef64/OmicsCouncil/README.md

 **Deliberation as Representation: Knowledge-Grounded Multi-Agent Embeddings for Multi-Omic Breast-Cancer Subtyping.**

-Reference implementation for the REHMED 2026 (ECML-PKDD) workshop submission by the DIETI / IKNOS Lab, University of Naples Federico II.

 OmicsCouncil represents a patient not by an opaque latent vector but by the **trace of a multi-agent deliberation**: modality-specific experts emit typed evidence claims, cross-examine each other, and a knowledge-graph arbiter grades